 If your team has switched to remote working, there’s no need to pay for your expensive office phone services.
-Frankly, if you haven’t switched to VoIP (Voice over Internet Protocol) phone systems before now, you’ve been wasting money.
+Frankly, if you haven’t switched to VoIP (Voice over Internet Protocol) phone systems and VoIP handsets before now, you’ve been wasting money.

 While VoIP has only recently become fairly popular, it’s been around since the 1970s, So, why don’t more people take advantage of the Internet-based option?
 It’s likely that businesses are simply not aware of the benefits, one of which is a greatly reduced cost in comparison to a traditional landline.

 It is estimated an average landline phone system costs a business $50 per line, each month.
 VoIP lines are much more affordable at less than half that price and are easy to install.
 If you haven’t made the switch to VoIP, this is an easy way to save on your IT costs.
 If you are unsure about switching, call your current landline provider and let them know you’re able to save substantial costs by switching; they may be able to offer you a discount on your current plan.

 Do you have any software or equipment subscriptions or agreements that charge per user?
 If so, you may be overpaying during the COVID-19 pandemic.
 With reduced work output for many businesses and smaller teams being put to use, you are likely overpaying for any per-user subscriptions.
 In some cases, you may find that you are not using specific software at all, and it may be time to cut those agreements completely.